open-electrons/home/content/terminology/terms-and-definitions.md

 The Electric Vehicle Supply Equipment (EVSE) refers to the charging equipment......
 TODO

+**ISO 15118**

+ISO 15118 is an international standard that specifies a communication protocol between electric vehicles and charging stations.
+The protocol has plug-and-charge capabilities, which allows for charging authorization to be activated merely by connecting a car to a charger.
+ISO 15118 also allows for bi-directional EV charging, commonly known as vehicle-to-grid charging (V2G).
+With V2G, EV cars will be able to send energy back into the grid as needed, reducing expensive system peaks and providing a more intelligent, dependable grid.

 **kW** - **K**ilo **W**att

 A kilowatt is simply a measure of how much power an electric appliance consumes.
 1 kW is the energy consumption